-In lieu of a field study requirement for my bachelor’s degree I spent a couple years in a host of state and university libraries reading everything I could find by and about Peirce, poring most memorably through the reels of microfilmed Peirce manuscripts Michigan State had at the time, all in trying to track down some hint of a clue to a puzzling passage in Peirce’s “Simplest Mathematics”, most acutely coming to a head with that bizarre line of type at CP 4.306, which the editors of the Collected Papers, no doubt compromised by the typographer’s resistance to cutting new symbols, transmogrified into a script more cryptic than even the manuscript’s original hieroglyphic.
+In lieu of a field study requirement for my bachelor’s degree I spent two years in various state and university libraries reading everything I could find by and about Peirce, poring most memorably through reels of microfilmed Peirce manuscripts Michigan State had at the time, all in trying to track down some hint of a clue to a puzzling passage in Peirce’s “Simplest Mathematics”, most acutely coming to a head with that bizarre line of type at CP 4.306, which the editors of Peirce’s Collected Papers, no doubt compromised by the typographer’s resistance to cutting new symbols, transmogrified into a script more cryptic than even the manuscript’s original hieroglyphic.

 I found one key to the mystery in Peirce’s use of operator variables, which he and his students Christine Ladd-Franklin and O.H.
 Mitchell explored in depth.
 I will shortly discuss this theme as it affects logical graphs but it may be useful to give a shorter and sweeter explanation of how the basic idea typically arises in common logical practice.